The Vagina Guide for Men

 The vagina has its own built-in cleaning mechanism: natural vaginal discharge.
 The glands inside a woman’s vagina and cervix actually produce discharge that pushes old cells out and cleans the canals.
 Because vaginas are self-cleaning, douching is not recommended, as this can offset a vagina’s natural pH.
 When the natural PH is thrown off it can cause vaginal yeast infection or bacterial vaginosis.
 Just sit back and let your vagina do the cleaning for you.

-How to make the vagina happy
+How to make the vagina happy: Tips for men

 Researchers tell us that as few as 6 percent of women orgasm from vaginal penetration alone, according to some published reports, so a woman’s sensitive spots can be essential to help them climax.
 Try clitoral stimulation with or without vaginal or anal penetration.
 Be creative with what you use: fingers, mouth or toys (like vibrators).
 Try to find her G-spot by inserting a finger into her vagina and making the “come hither” motion, or you can use toys that are specially made for this little sweet spot.